If you want to explore Boston, Boston Duck Tours is the best way to see the city from land and water, and that too in the same vehicle.

 What to expect from Boston Duck Tours

 Once you step into the truck cum boat, the ConDUCKtors will greet you and narrate all the legendary stories associated with the landmarks the amphibious vehicle passes by.

-Some of the tour’s highlights are Boston Public Garden, Old State House, Museum Of Science, Boylston Street, Old South Church, Arlington Street Chruch, etc.
+Some of the tour’s highlights are the Boston Public Garden, Old State House, Museum Of Science, Boylston Street, Old South Church, Arlington Street Chruch, etc.

 Duck Tour timings

 Duck boat tours in Boston depart every hour, starting at 9 am or 10 am until one hour before sunset.

 The ticket booths at Prudential Center, the Museum of Science, and the New England Aquarium open 30 minutes before the first tour and close after the last tour departs.

 However, we suggest you purchase a Boston Duck Tour ticket in advance to avoid last-minute disappointment.

 How long is the Boston Duck tour

 Boston Duck Tours are around 80 minutes long – n hour on land and 20 minutes in the water.